 The good news is that people are anti-fragile.
 What doesn’t kill you makes you stronger.
 Children are especially anti-fragile and this has big implications for parenting.
 Children grow in strength, experience and maturity by being exposed to stressors and to risk and being able to make small, survivable mistakes.

-I’ll give you an example.
-Once, when I was walking my youngest boy to primary school, he decided to jump up and swing from a low hanging branch of a tree by the pavement.
+An example: I was walking my youngest boy to primary school when he decided to jump up and swing from the branch of a tree by the pavement.
 I could see that the rotting branch was probably not going to hold his weight.
 My immediate unconscious reaction was to grab him and lower him down to 100% safety but I saw that the worst that could happen that he would fall a couple of feet so I stayed back and watched things unfold.

 Children learn by playing, experimenting and experiencing things for themselves.
 Kids need unstructured play to learn about danger, interaction with other kids to learn about conflict and exposure to mud, germs and mess to develop a healthy immune system.

 An important part of growing up is realising that even the noblest of intentions can become harmful when taken to extremes.
 And what could be a nobler intention than keeping children safe?
 Today’s cult of safetyism is an example of how the road to hell is paved with good intentions.

 In The Coddling of The American Mind Jonathan Haidt (a liberal psychology professor at New York University) and Greg Lukianoff define the cult of safetyism as follows: